nightguarder/OpGL_Exercise/README.md

 # OpGL_Exercise
-Open GL exercises from a school project - Computer Graphics Implementing various project using OpenGL in C++
+Open GL exercises from a school project - Computer Graphics.
+Implementing various project using OpenGL in C++

 ### Setup